statechannels/go-nitro/contributing.md

 and then:

 ```
-docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material serve
+docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material
 ```

-(specifying `serve` overrides the default command which happens to conflict with our use of `strict` mode).
+You will need to diable `strict` mode to have this work https://github.com/mkdocs/mkdocs/issues/2108.

 ## Viewing Godocs website